 “Technology.
 It’s a lovely thing because it helps us in so many ways nowadays.
 It can also be a terrible thing.
 It distracts you, consumes you, and steals time from you.
 If you don’t eventually come to a moment of realization, it could cause you to regret not being present for the most cherished seasons of life.

-I thank God that he showed me when he did, although I still feel that for Isaiah’s first year I failed him as a mother.
-This all started at Isaiah’s 15 month check up.
-The doctor was concerned that he wasn’t saying any meaningful words at that point (at 15 months babies are expected to say 3 words and know what they are saying.)
-She was also concerned at the fact that he wasn’t walking yet.
+I thank God he showed me when he did, although I still feel that for Isaiah’s first year, I failed him as a mother.
+This all started at Isaiah’s 15-month check-up.
+The doctor was concerned he wasn’t saying any meaningful words at that point (at 15 months, babies are expected to say three words and know what they are saying.)
+She was also concerned at the fact he wasn’t walking yet.

 I remember leaving that appointment in tears.
 I was overwhelmed and mad at myself.
 I started to think of what might be responsible for the delays.

 Did I give Isaiah too much TV time?